spinnaker/spinnaker/docs/commands.md

  * `metric-stores`: Configure Spinnaker's metric stores.
 This configuration only affects the publishing of metrics against whichever metric stores you enable (it can be more than one).
  * `notification`: Display the state of Spinnaker's notification settings.
  * `provider`: Configure, validate, and view the specified provider.
+ * `pubsub`: Configure, validate, and view the specified pubsub.
  * `security`: Configure Spinnaker's security.
 This includes external SSL, authentication mechanisms, and authorization policies.
  * `storage`: Show Spinnaker's persistent storage configuration.
  * `version`: Configure & view the current deployment of Spinnaker's version.